If you need help picking hardware, here are my guides for DCS:

 The downside is that this is a massive performance hog.
 I suggest you set it to either off or 2x based on your GPU power.
-If you have a high end GPU like a 2080Ti, 3080, 3090, you can set it to 2x otherwise try turning off to gain a decent performance boost.
+If you have a high end GPU like a 3090, 4080, 4090, you can set it to 2x otherwise try turning off to gain a decent performance boost.
 Remember that super-sampling is also an AA technique.
-So if you are using super-sampling in SteamVR, MSAA will have a less of a visible impact while using the same amount of GPU resources.
+So if you are using super-sampling by setting OpenXR resolution to be higher than 100%, MSAA will have a less of a visible impact while using the same amount of GPU resources.

 Depth of Field, Lens Effect, Motion Blur – Looks cool in 2D, but better to turn off in VR.

 Clutter/ Grass – This is a personal preference.
 Do you want grass, bushes and other stuff on the ground?
 It does affect performance.
-I set this to zero because the grass looks terrible in every single VR game anyway.
+I set this set pretty low because the grass looks terrible in every single VR game anyway.

 Forest visibility – This adjusts the the distance as which trees are rendered.
 The slider determines how close you need to be to trees before they pop up.
 Remember that all the tress will always exist, this only makes them invisible unless you get close to them.
 This is important because some helo missions require you to land in forests and the trees will appear invisible if you have this set too low even though they will be physically still there!
 Trees are a big performance killer when you are close to the ground so use this judiciously.